 One of the first things you will look at is a players age.
 Although there are some examples of young players that wear the band, most captains are at least 25 years of age.
 Yours should at the very least be one of the more senior players in your squad.

-It’s good to choose a player that has a high reputation.
+It’s good to pick a player that has a high reputation.
 You can see a player’s reputation in his profile under the information tab.
 A player with a high reputation will earn more respect from his teammates.
-It is also advised to pick a captain that is popular with the rest of your squad.
-A player that is considered Favored Personnel by members of your squad will be a good choice.

 Replacing your captain

-Each year you receive a message in your inbox asking you if you would like to change your current captain.
-This option will also be available when joining a new club.
-Be careful when picking a new leader, as your squad may become unhappy about the choice you have made.
+Each year you receive a message in your inbox asking you if you would like to keep or change your captain.
+You will also receive this message if you join a new club.
+This is a powerful tool so be careful.

-This is also linked to Dynamics in Football Manager.
-If your captain is a Team Leader and is part of the Core Social group, players could turn against you.
-If you lose their confidence, you could lose their job.
+Changing a captain without any reason could result in him being unhappy.
+This is linked to Dynamics in Football Manager.
+If your captain is a Team Leader and is part of a Core Social group, players could turn against you if you decide to strip your captain from his armband.
+If you lose your team’s confidence, you could end up losing your job…

-It may be a wiser choice to leave the currently selected captain alone when joining a new club.
+Therefore we advise that if you join a new club (either in the summer or in the middle of the season) not to change your captain.
 Squad morale is important, especially when a new face is taking over, so if you start off on the wrong foot by coming in and changing the skipper right away, it may go downhill from there.

 Pick a vice-captain

 You can also create a list of players that are considered to be stand-ins when your captain and vice-captain are not available.
-On that list you can pick your future choices, and those will move up automatically if your captain leaves the club.
+On that list you can pick your future choices, and those will move up automatically if your captain leaves the club or is cut from the team.